 And Rehoboam loved Maachah the daughter of Absalom above ALL HIS WIVES and his concubines: (for he took EIGHTEEN WIVES, and SIXTY CONCUBINES; and begat twenty and eight sons, and threescore daughters.)

-Again, we find no hint of CONDEMNATION!
+Again, we find NO hint of CONDEMNATION!
 Why not?
 BECAUSE God does not condemn plural marriage.
-On the contrary, he orders it!
+On the contrary, he commands it!

 Plural marriage is seen here not only to be encouraged, but provision for the children of such marriages is enjoined in the Law.The Old Testament frequently mentions plural marriage as acceptable for the Israelites, and many of the prophets and patriarchs had multiple wives, including Lamech, Abraham, Jacob,Esau, Gideon, Saul, David, Solomon, Rehoboam, Elkanah, Ashur,Abijah and Jehoiada.